Loading...

 class ml::SceneManager< StateEnum >

-State-driven scene router for Malena applications.
+State-driven scene router for Malena state machines.

 Design contract